russell-corbett/bargainbuddy/README.md

-# DesignTeam6400 - TrackSale
+# DesignTeam6400 - BargainBuddy

-TrackSale is a web application that allows users to find the best deals on products from various online retailers.
+BargainBuddy is a web application that allows users to find the best deals on products from various online retailers.
 Users can search for products and view the best deals available from multiple retailers.
 Users can also create an account to save their favorite products and receive notifications when the price of a product drops.
 BargainBuddy is designed to help users save money by finding the best deals on products they are interested in.

 ## Installation